andikleen/simple-pt/README.md

 of Linux perf. gdb 7.10 also supports full debugging on top of PT.
 [Intel VTune](https://software.intel.com/en-us/intel-vtune-amplifier-xe) also supports PT.

-If you want a full production system please use one of these. simple-pt is an experimental implementation, that does many things differently and may be worse.
+If you want a full production system please use one of these. simple-pt is an experimental implementation.

 Simple PT does *NOT* support: